Further Development of SFM & Tools

 - Build on and feed into the other actions established by the Oslo Ministerial Decission: Eropean Forests 2020 and the INC for a legally binding agreement on forests in Europe.

 - Clarify concepts between Sustainable Forest Management, sustainable use, and sustainable management.

 - Address new commitments and current challenges in a proactive and strategic way, in order to attain the full potential of forests and seize emerging opportunities and new knowledge, including on: Biodiversity (CBD), Climate change (UNFCCC), Green economy (new commitments and Rio+20), forests multifunctionality issues, as the increasing demand on wood energy and social issues, and legal and verification topics.

-- Build on former FOREST EUROPE work, e.g. the Working Group on ‚ÄúSustainability Criteria‚ÄĚ for Forest Biomass Production, including Bioenergy, as well as other ongoing efforts.
+- Build on former FOREST EUROPE work, e.g. the Working Group on ‚ÄúSustainability Criteria‚ÄĚ for Forest Biomass Production, including Bioenergy (with recommendations for further development of FOREST EUROPE policies and tools), as well as other ongoing efforts.

 - Be based on experiences in the preparation of the State of Europe‚Äôs Forests 2011 report that highlighted four areas of future challenges and opportunities to forest policy, and respond to the possible common data collection with FAOs FRA 2015 for quantitative indicators.